enzomotta/enzomotta.github.io/index.md

 ### About me
 I'm a software developer since 2002 and I've worked on projects for oil and gas, telecommunications and financial services.
 I also co-founded a couple startups (movere and eusocio).
-I'm actually on Friday Pagamentos working to make it easy to pay and manage bills..
+I'm actually on Friday Pagamentos working to make it easy to pay and manage bills.

 ### Experience
 - Java and Kotlin